 - Adjustable temperature settings

 - Fuse safety feature is designed to keep it from overheating when using it for extended periods of time.
 Manufacturer warns against keeping it on for longer than 72 hours, which is more than adequate for Shabbos, and most holiday needs.
+I find it a PRO that they give a time-on guideline.

 - It’s so pretty!
 The glass top and stainless steel detail make it look nice on your countertop all Shabbos.